Twayfrancis/alx-system_engineering-devops/0x19-postmortem/README.md

 2. The load balancer misconfiguration led to an uneven distribution of traffic, overloading one server and causing a cascade failure.Load balancer settings were reconfigured to ensure even traffic distribution, preventing future overloads.

+**Corrective and Preventative Measures** *Improvements/Fixes*
+1. Implement automated load testing to simulate high traffic scenarios and identify potential weaknesses.
+2. Regularly review and update load balancer configurations to align with evolving traffic patterns.
+3. Enhance monitoring to provide more granular insights into server loads and distribution.
+4. Implementing a new process for testing changes to our Nginx server configuration before they are deployed to production.

+**Task**
+1. Develop and implement a load balancer configuration checklist for new deployments.
+2. Conduct a comprehensive review of monitoring alerts and thresholds for early detection of anomalies.